 What kind of bodywork do you do?

-Besides Structural Integration (S.I.), I also do massage (see “Rolfing is not massage”).
+Besides Structural Integration (S.I.), I also do spa and deep-tissue massage (see “Rolfing is not massage”).
 After about 10 years of practicing, and after learning about a dozen different modalities of manual therapy, I’ve honed my preferred style to what I can best describe as: “Rolfing”–style systemic lengthening of tension lines, in the context of a West Coast–style “flow.”
+I use both direct and indirect myofascial release.
 It can feel intense but never hurts, and is relaxing to receive.

 Where do you work?

 I can meet you at The Spiritual Spa in Niagara Falls (Fridays 10am-5pm, Saturdays noon-8pm) or invite you to my home studio in St Catharines (Tuesdays-Thursdays 10am-10pm).
 I no longer do out-calls, save for special occasions or special-needs.

 Structural integration is done with comfortable-but-minimal clothing, like underwear/bra/boxers or a swimsuit.
 It is important that I be able to make full contact with your back, so sports bras shouldn’t be too wide at the back, or a women’s swimsuit should be 2-piece.
 You’ll be draped for warmth and comfort, but will also be doing some movement and may be sitting on a stool for the last part of the session, at which time draping would not be practical.